 by Rebecca Farrar of Wild Witch of the West

 Image, Sanctuary, by Anne Brigman, c.
 1921

 Mabon, or Autumn Equinox, officially marks the beginning of fall in the Northern Hemisphere.
-This year it occurs on Saturday, September 22 at 6:54 p.m.
-PT/9:54 p.m.
-PT as the Sun moves into the tropical zodiac Libra, a sign associated with harmony and balance.
+This holiday occurs typically around September 21st - 23rd, as the Sun moves into the tropical zodiac Libra, a sign associated with harmony and balance, and lasts for about one week.
 Mabon suggests a moment of balance with equal hours of daylight and darkness as we move between seasons.

 “Mabon” comes from the Welsh word meaning “Great Son,” and refers to the son of Modron, the Great Goddess of the Earth.
 In the myth, Mabon disappears shortly after his birth, a metaphor for the light going into darkness.
 Though his whereabouts are a mystery, he is reborn at Winter Solstice and reminds us of the natural death and rebirth associated with this season.

 Perhaps the most famous myth about the reason for the shift in seasons is the Greek story of Persephone.
 Her yearly descent into the Underworld to be with Hades signals her mother Demeter’s, Goddess of Grain, sadness by stopping growth on Earth.
 When Persephone returns in Spring, the curse of Demeter is lifted, and things come back to life.

 However, the first myth about the underworld and entering darkness from 5000 years ago is about the Sumerian goddess Inanna.
 In the story she descends for many reasons, though most often to meet the Underworld Queen or darker parts of herself.
 In Sumeria, the autumn equinox was also a time of sacred marriage rites between Inanna and her husband Dumuzi after she returns from the underworld.